Spike in vehicle break-ins at downtown parkade has residents calling for action

 People who live at Broadview Manor on Donald Street are calling for action after a spike in break-ins that's left many residents repairing smashed windows.

-Murray Sinclair has lived in the building for five years, and said he's frustrated after having his vehicle vandalized twice in just over a week.
+Murray Sinclair has lived in the building for five years.
+He said he's frustrated after having his vehicle vandalized twice in just over a week.

 "There was a row of neighbours that had their windows missing.
 Glass everywhere," said Sinclair.